asankamadalawala/TheBoxGame/README.md

 # TheBoxGame
-This is a simple java game that created using single while loop
+This is a simple java game that created using a single while loop